 If you have been keeping up with our weekly post in Invested Interests social media accounts, you would have noticed us posting weekly during Hispanic Heritage Month.
-Throughout the month, we focused each week on a new topic related to Hispanic culture.
-From Hispanic recipes to well-known Hispanic artists, all to give our audience a better understanding of the Hispanic culture and the importance of celebrating Hispanic heritage month.
+Throughout the month, we focused each week on a new topic related to Hispanic culture, learning new facts and learning more about the culture itself.
+From Hispanic stats to Hispanic accomplishments, all to give our audience a better understanding of the Hispanic culture and the importance of celebrating Hispanic heritage month.

 Build your Cultural Intelligence

 While the Hispanic heritage month is coming to an end on October 15, I don’t want everything that you have learned throughout these various weeks to come to a halt.
 Instead, I encourage every one of you currently reading this blog to continue learning about other cultures, including the Hispanic culture.